teddybear082/teddybear_wingmanai_configs/README.md

 And change stt_provider to wingman_pro instead of whispercpp.

 7. Now run wingman AI and, if there were no installation errors in the insall, you should now be able to use these additional wingmen.

+8. Note that you can make further adjustments to the Wingmen, and possibly make the config changes above, with the WingmanAI user interface, and without manually editing the .yaml files.